timginker/wex/README.md

 computed using the weights.

     #>
-    #>  Smoothed lovel computed using the weights =  834.9828
+    #>  Smoothed level computed using the weights =  834.9828
     #>  Smoothed level from the Kalman Filter =  834.9828

     #>
-    #>  Filtered lovel computed using the weights =  849.307
+    #>  Filtered level computed using the weights =  849.307
     #>  Filtered level from the Kalman Filter =  849.307

 ## Example 2: